-As the city of Austin and other scramble to regulate the startup dockless scooters, communicate with their companies, downtown dwellers are showing up in flocks to ride scooters to every destination in and out of downtown.
+We’ve watched the city of Austin and others scramble to regulate the startup dockless scooters, communicate with their companies, downtown dwellers are showing up in flocks to ride scooters to every destination in and out of downtown.
 Unfortunately, the headlines have lead with regulatory efforts less often than with headlines reporting injury – oftentimes serious.

 Read on to find out more about speculation (and likely outcomes) for the latest in personal injury law: personal injury scooter and accident claims.